Centre for Infrastructure Materials

 Bridges, tunnels, and flood defences are some examples of the underpinning infrastructure that keep modern societies functioning.
 However, one of the major challenges for governments and industry is the drain placed on public and private finances by maintaining such infrastructure over the long-term.
 Each year, around 50 per cent of the UK’s construction budget is spent solely on upgrading existing infrastructure.

-The Advanced Infrastructure Materials Laboratory (AIM) will be the centrepiece of a new Imperial Centre for Infrastructure Materials where researchers will develop a new generation of construction materials that are more durable and robust, able to withstand ever heavier loads, and more cost effective to manufacture and maintain.
+The UKCRIC Advanced Infrastructure Materials Laboratory will be the centrepiece of a new Imperial Centre for Infrastructure Materials where researchers will develop a new generation of construction materials that are more durable and robust, able to withstand ever heavier loads, and more cost effective to manufacture and maintain.

 The Centre has been funded by the Engineering and Physical Sciences Research Council.
 The team will also receive a further £3.6 million to create a network of collaborations with academic institutions across the country – taking the funding total to £9 million for Imperial.